azoz01/default_prediction/README.md

 ## Pipelines processing data
 * **split_data** - splits data into training, validation and test ests
-* **clean** - removes missing values from data using mean, median, mode and fixed values imputations (depends on column)
+* **clean** - removes missing values from data using mean, median, mode and fixed values imputations (depends on column).
+Other available technique is model-based imputation, when missing values are predicted using decision tree.
 * **transform_numerical_columns** - reduces skewness using power transform and standarizes using z-score scaling
 * **balance_data** - dataset is highly imbalanced (8% of positives).
 This step makes it balanced.
 With proper configuration can be skipped.
 Now available options are SMOTENC [1] and oversampling.
 * **transform_categorical_columns** - transforms categorical variables to numerical features.
 Now available options are: one-hot encoding and Category embedding [2]